Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I need to know how to print the tips I am interested in instead of printing the whole newsletter.

 edit copy, edit paste, is the way to put the particualr message in your clipboard.
 Once th at is done, open wordpad or note pad, then hit edit paste.
-The info should appear on the notepad or wordpad document.
-Then you can save to the c drive or print out the info.

 Just cut and paste the sections you would like to print to word pad then print from there.